JuergenSchwertl/AzureSphereSamples/README.md

 Please follow the steps as outlined in [External MCU Update](https://github.com/Azure/azure-sphere-samples/tree/master/Samples/ExternalMcuUpdateNrf52) which uses the same [Nordic Semiconductor nRF52 Development Kit](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52-DK).

-## Lab #7: Connecting an I2C sensor (Bosch BME280) and send telemetry to Azure IoT Central
+## Lab #7: Connecting an I2C sensor (Bosch BME280) and send telemetry to Azure IoT Central {Lab7}
-For the next lab we'll need [this AzureSphereSamples repo](https://github.com/JuergenSchwertl/AzureSphereSamples) cloned.
+In this lab we will connect an I2C based sensor and send telemetry data to **Azure IoT Central**.
+In this example it is the Bosch BME280 temperature/humidity/pressure sensor.

+Please follow the steps as outlined in [SphereBME280](./SphereBME280) to run this lab.

+## Lab #8: Using an OLED Display with Azure Sphere {Lab8}
+In this lab we will connect an I2C connected OLED display based on the [Solomon Systech SSD130x](http://www.solomon-systech.com/en/product/...ic/oled-driver-controller/ssd1308/).
+One example is the [Grove - OLED Display 0.96 Inch](http://wiki.seeedstudio.com/Grove-OLED_Display_0.96inch/) available through SeeedStudio.

-Please follow the steps as outlined in [Mt3620DirectDHT.pdf](https://github.com/JuergenSchwertl/AzureSphereSamples/blob/master/Mt3620DirectDHT/MT3620DirectDHT.pdf) to connect the DHT sensor and send telemetry data.
-It also contains hints to extend the ePoll event_data_t structure to enable event context handling.
+Please follow the steps as outlined in [SphereOLED](./SphereOLED) to run this lab.

 # Mt3620 Development Board pinouts